-A keyword ability seen on creatures.
-Creatures with double strike deal their combat damage twice.
+Fight Some effects cause a creature to fight another creature.
+When two creatures fight, each deals damage equal to its power to the other.
+FIRST STRIKE A keyword ability seen on creatures.
+Creatures with first strike deal their combat damage before creatures without first strike.
 When you reach the combat damage step, check to see if any attacking or blocking creatures have first strike or double strike.
 If so, an extra combat damage step is created just for them.
 Only creatures with first strike and double strike get to deal combat damage in this step.
 After that, the normal combat damage step happens.
 All remaining attacking and blocking creatures, as well as the ones with double strike, deal combat damage during this second step.